makkus/freckles_website/pages/02.blog/declarative-scripting-using-ansible-modules-and-roles/item.md

 ## tldr; show me the goods

 Here's one such example script (a 'frecklecutable') which sets up a user account (if it doesn't exist yet) and makes sure the user is part of the `wheel` group (which will also be created if necessary).
 The script also sets up 'passwordless' *sudo* permissions for that `wheel` group.

-Let's create the file `setup_sudo_user` with the following content:
+Right.
+This is the script (let's name it `setup_sudo_user`):

 ```yaml
 doc: